Sinchanak181/Virtual-Lab---Experiment-3/README.md

 ### Step 5:
 Click on **"Result"** and enter the calculated value.
 ### Step 6:
-Click on **"Reset"** and proceed to measure the non-inverting bias current.
+Click on **"Reset"** and proceed to measure the inverting bias current.

 ### 🔽 Circuit Screenshot